-How to can Blueberry Pie Filling to use all year
+How to can Blueberry Pie Filling to Use All Year

-This recipe is super easy to do and we were able to use frozen blueberries a couple of months after we picked them fresh in Michigan!
+This recipe is super easy to do, and we were able to use frozen blueberries a couple of months after we picked them fresh in Michigan!
 We picked a TON of blueberries, ate our weight in them while picking, and then froze the rest for future use.
-My daughter and I made some Mini Blueberry Pies before we made this pie filling too so be sure to give that recipe a try so you can compare fresh vs canned filling.
+My daughter and I made some Mini Blueberry Pies before we made this pie filling so be sure to give that recipe a try so you can compare fresh vs canned filling.

-Clear Jel vs Sure Jell
+Clear Jel vs Sure Jell: What is the difference?

-When I was first learning about canning pie filling I kept reading that I needed a thickening agent called Clear Jel.
+When I was first learning about canning pie filling, I kept reading that I needed a thickening agent called Clear Jel.
 I looked for it at the store but could never find it (spoiler alert: still can’t find it, look on amazon here) I did, however, find a lot of Sure Jell, which I had used before in some jam recipes.
 I’m glad I did a little research before I just made a quick swap because they are two things used for canning but they are very different!

 Sure Jell will set your jams and jellies while Clear Jel will be a thickening agent (used instead of flour, cornstarch, tapioca, etc.) for your pie.
 If you can using one of your traditional thickeners your filling will goop up and won’t be too tasty, that’s when you bust out the Clear Jel!
 Do yourself a favor and order some so you have it on hand when canning season starts.
 Make sure to get the regular kind and not instant, so it will work properly.

-How to Make it…
+How to Make Blueberry Pie Filling

 First of all, I did this recipe twice because we had so many frozen blueberries.
 I ended up with 8 1/2 quarts of blueberry pie filling 😍.
 I would have just doubled it if we had pots that were big enough.
 My dad and my husband both like to help can and cook so I am lucky!
 It’s always easier to do this sort of thing with a little bit of assistance.